white-poto/simple-fork-php/README.md

 + Pool: you can submit different processes to Pool object. and call the `Pool::start` method to start them, and call the wait method to wait all the sub processes exit(or just do something else, but do not forget)
-+ FixedPool: it will keep the sub processes count, you should not init any socket connection before the FixedPool start(share socket connection is dangerous in multi processes).
++ ParallelPool: it will keep the sub processes count, you should not init any socket connection before the FixedPool start(share socket connection is dangerous in multi processes).This class has a method `reload` which can reload the process.
+When you call `reload` method, the master will start new N porcesses and shutdown the old ones.
++ SinglePool: no matter how many process you submit, it will always keep one process starting and start another after it stopped.
++ FixedPool: no matter how many process you submit, it will always keep N processes starting and start another after it stopped. the active processes count is less then N forever.

 Notice
 --------------------------